Itheum/architecture-diagrams/whitepaper.md

 # Technology Philosophy

 ## Multi-Chain Strategy <a name="multi-chain-1"></a>
-The Itheum Data DEX will work across all EVM compatible chains from day one.
-We already have Ethereum and Polygon working and will be deploying into BSC and Avalanche shortly.
+The Itheum Data DEX will work across EVM compatible chains from day one.
+We already have Ethereum, Polygon, BSC, Harmony, PlatON and Parastate working and will be deploying into Avalanche shortly.
+We are also working on a `native middleware interface` to enable support for non-EVM blockchains like Elrond, Algorand, Hedera and others.
 Currently data advertised on a particular chain can only be visible to participants who are one the same chain. i.e. a buyer can only buy data advertised for sale on the same chain.

 We are working on cross-chain advertising and purchasing of data facilitated via cross chain oracles that will allow for the transaction handshake to be done between chains and allow for the data to be verified and transacted as well as for the mint/burn of chain native tokens to balance the chain specific token repositories (i.g. burning of Polygon tokens and minting of BSC tokens and vice versa as data is transacted across chains).

 {% youtube 63BE4plzDzw %}
 > _Demo video of the Itheum Data DEX working on Ethereum and Polygon_

+## Multi-Chain Technical Design Goals <a name="multi-chain-1a"></a>

+- Itheum is a "protocol" and not just a set of EVM contracts that make up a DApp.
+So this protocol can be implemented on any blockchain.
+- The Itheum protocol is built into the smart contract layer.
+The protocol enforces 3 elements needed for data trade to happen on the blockchain; `Proof of Lineage, Provenance and Veracity`.
+We have pioneered a way to deliver this via a nice UX that abstracts all the complexity from the end-user.
+- Therefore the protocol can be implemented in any blockchain and on any native runtime (does not have to be EVM).
+So long as the native chain supports transaction consensus and token standards; Itheum can be built on it.
+- Itheum aims to be chain-agnostic and fully interoperable.
+We follow the same design principles as Chainlink - we define the standard set of rules (i.e. protocol), enforced in immutable smart-contracts which coordinate how data will be traded between parties.
+We will have interfaces in multiple blockchains that can coordinate the workload.
+Data platforms (like Itheum and Chainlink) need to be architectured this way as they form the foundation for future web3 core infrastructure.
+This also makes sure we can work across private, permissioned and public chains to reach maximum adoption.
+- Itheum will have a single "primary chain" and multiple "side chains".
+The "primary chain" needs the best performance and have cost-efficiency (so we intend to pick the best EVM or non-EMV blockchain as our primary chain).
+We can then build our side chain smart-contract-coordinators on any other chain and runtime; and they can talk to each other via bridges, middleware and oracles.
+- The future of blockchain is interoperability, so we are designing it this way.

 ## Cross Chain Tokens <a name="cross-chain-1"></a>
 The core Itheum Data DEX token is an ERC20 token called MYDA (short for MYDAta).
 The MYDA token will allow for the purchasing of data from data creators as well as from Data Coalitions.
 The MYDA token will also play a role in staking against a Data Coalition and for decentralised governance of the Data Coalition’s responsibilities and actions.

-As the Itheum Data DEX operates cross-chain, there will be 3 core tokens that represent each chain.
+As the Itheum Data DEX operates cross-chain, there will be core tokens that represent each chain with the total supply of MYDA bridged and distributed as more chains are added.

 - MYDA — Token deployed on Ethereum
 - mMYDA — Token deployed on Polygon/Matic
 - bMYDA — Token deployed on Binance Smart Chain (BSC)
 - aMYDA — Token deployed on Avalanche

-MYDA can be moved between chains via native ERC20 bridges that already exist.
+MYDA can be moved between chains via native bridges that already exist.
 For example, you can use the native Polygon <> Ethereum token bridge to convert you MYDA to mMYDA and vice versa.